-- Bile obstruction: Obstruction of the bile (often by a stone in the bile duct or by a tumor) leads to light-colored poop.
+- Bile obstruction: The obstruction of the bile (often by a stone in the bile duct or a tumor) leads to light-colored poop.

 The small intestine malabsorption of the bile acid leads to diarrhea with urgency, light poop color, and abdominal pain with bile acid diarrhea.